 The AN/SPS-48G Program, referred to as Radar Obsolescence and Availability Recovery (ROAR), is a Reliability, Maintainability, and Availability (RM&A) improvement to the AN/SPS-48E(V) Radar that resolves known system readiness issues and addresses Unable to Procure concerns throughout its extended lifecycle.
 The RM&A and Operating & Support Cost improvements for AN/SPS-48G(V)1 allow it to be supported in the Fleet through 2050 and beyond with a performance equivalent to that of the AN/SPS-48E.

-AN/SPS-48G kits are produced by Exelis, Inc. (Formerly ITT Gilfillan) under a Firm Fixed Price (FFP) contract.
+AN/SPS-48G kits are produced by Exelis, Inc., A Wholly Owned Subsidiary of Harris Corp.
+(Formerly ITT Gilfillan) under a Fixed Price plus Incentive Fee contract.
 Refurbishment of the AN/SPS-48E components is completed by Exelis, Inc. under a CPFF/FFP NAVSEA Basic Ordering Agreement contract.
-Both contracts are covered under the AN/SPS-48 Radar Acquisition Plan (AP) #94-003 (Revision 7 approved 10 June 2008).
+Both contracts are covered under the AN/SPS-48 Radar Acquisition Plan (AP) #94-003 (Revision 8 approved 14 July 2014).
 The AN/SPS-48G unique components passed MIL-S-901D shock and environmental testing.